 TIP: Make sure you save a copy of the full contract language that covers your installation warranty.
-Save a copy of all system installation paperwork, warranties and extended warranties for your system and keep them all together.
+In fact, save a copy of all system installation paperwork, warranties and extended warranties for your system and keep them all together.
 You'll be glad you have it if the need arises!